Install & setup LaminDB#

 lamin login testuser1

-If you don’t have a cached password in your environment, you need to pass it:
+If you don’t have a cached API-key in your environment, you need to copy it from your lamin.ai account and pass it:

 Init an instance#